Alizadeh275/NLP_Project/README.md

     passages = util.load_passages(save_dir/'psgs_w100.tsv')
     passages = {p[0]: (p[1], p[2]) for p in passages}
 ```
-### 5. So, we decide to split downloaded data to 8 equal parts (We will use first part for training):
+### 5. So, we decide to split passages data to 8 equal parts (We will use first part for training):

 ```setup
 import pandas as pd